Gressy2113/TRPV6-MG/README.md

 # WTMetaD simulation protocol

-In this work, WTMetaD approach in multiple-walker configuration was implemented to calculate the standard binding free energy of Mg²⁺ or Ca²⁺ binding to D489-D580 site.
+In this work, WTMetaD approach in multiple-walker configuration was implemented to calculate the standard binding free energy of Mg²⁺ or Ca²⁺ binding to D489-D580 site (see Methods of the Article for details).

 * Input files for performing WTMetaD simulations can be found in folders `MDRUN/` within each system folder.
 * PDB files with 21 frames of WTMetaD trajectories for each walker(0-2000 ns, step 100 ns) can be found in `STATE_PDB/` folder.